 “Um, Gez.. all our notebooks are orange.
 It’s corporate stationery, corporate colours.
 Y’know, like Branding & Log..”

 “IT WAS GREEEEEEN!!”

 As the last word left Gerald’s roaring lips, he threw the notebook full force at Eric.
-It struck the fruit basket he was still carrying, sending the contents scattering like a fresh green firework.
+It struck the fruit basket he was still carrying, sending the contents scattering like an organic firework.
 Eric fell backwards clutching his face in complete shock.
 The book must’ve bounced up and struck him.